-- 3.24 It is however unknown what housing requirement these supply figures are based on, nor is it known how the extent of student accommodation is considered in the calculation. - d) Is there any non Green Belt rural land which could meet all or part of the District's housing and employment needs in a sustainable manner (having regard to any other significant constraints)? - 3.25 This question is for the Council to answer.
+- 3.29 It is however unknown what housing requirement these supply figures are based on, nor is it known how the extent of student accommodation is considered in the calculation. - d) Is there any non Green Belt rural land which could meet all or part of the District's housing and employment needs in a sustainable manner (having regard to any other significant constraints)? - 3.30 This question is for the Council to answer. - e) What is the justification for excluding the identified Strategic Sites (e.g. ST7, ST8, ST14 and ST15) from the Green Belt? - 3.31 Exceptional circumstances of meeting housing need exist to justify removal of land from the Green Belt.